turingschool/try-turing/frontend-online/what-is-fee/index.md

 ## Goals

-- Identify the key differences between front-end and back-end engineering
+- Identify the key differences between Front-End and back-end engineering
-- Categorize various technologies used in front-end engineering
+- Categorize various technologies used in Front-End engineering

 ## What is Front-End?

-The **front-end** is the part of the application that users see, touch, and interact with.
+The **Front-End** is the part of the application that users see, touch, and interact with.

-When we're talking about web development, the front-end is the part of the code base that takes care of rendering the user interface in the web browser.
+When we're talking about web development, the Front-End is the part of the code base that takes care of rendering the user interface in the web browser.

 Over the last decade, the web has evolved from a platform that served static web pages with content to a platform that provides rich, interactive experiences to users.